Froob12/Angular13-TaskTracker/README.md

 ## To do

-* Implementing an edit task component
+* Implement an edit task component
-* Implementing unit testing
+* Implement unit testing
-* Implementing a phpmyAdmin local server
+* Implement a phpmyAdmin local server to do CRUD operation